 - Since the obligation is dispensed, Catholics who would like to attend Mass are encouraged to consider going to Mass on a weekday in order to lessen the crowd on Sunday.

-- **In order to facilitate physical distancing, each church may accommodate only 50% of its capacity.
-Expect to see some pews roped off.
-Please check with your parish to determine if there is an attendance reservation plan in place.
+- **In order to facilitate physical distancing, each church may accommodate only 60% of its capacity.

 - The sign of peace will either be omitted or will be given in a non-physical manner such as with a bow of the head.